-At Wings Like Eagles we specialize inn our responses to disasters.
-We have three approaches.
+At Wings Like Eagles we specialize in our responses to disasters in Southern Africa.
+We have three response approaches.

 Nature is harsh in Southern Africa.
 Rural communities can often see their crops withered under the relentless sun or washed away by flash floods.
 Life saving may involve pulling people out of trees or medical flights.

 As soon as the fragile infrastructure of a community is unbalanced, epidemics can strike.
 Dysentery and cholera come first, with an incubation period of 5 to 7 days.
 Hot on their heels typhoid may follow, with a 21 day incubation period.
 Malaria and measles may be waiting patiently to strike.
 We need good surveys to find the people needing life-saving services.

 And yet one nurse with a cool box full of vaccines can save a rural township from typhoid or measles.
 One sanitation expert can help avoid an outbreak of dysentery or cholera.
 And the most direct way to reach the point-of-need quickly is by helicopter.